H.R. 925: Dismantle DEI Act of 2025

 Are colleges and universities covered by H.R.
 925?

 Often, yes.
-Schools that receive federal grants or work with accreditors could be affected by new funding conditions and accreditation rules tied to the bill's definition of prohibited DEI practices.
+Schools that take federal grants or work with accreditors could be hit by new funding conditions and accreditation rules tied to the bill's definition of prohibited DEI practices.

 Are HBCUs exempt from the grant restrictions in H.R.
 925?